ALLA CRONE

 All of her books can be ordered from:

-Barnes and Noble, Borders, Amazon.com
+Amazon.com, Barnes and Noble, Yahoo.com, Kindle,

-and other major on-line bookstores.
+and other local bookstores.

 Further inquiries may be addressed directly to Alla Crone